 I could go on forever about why you should sign up for your city’s bike share system.
 Here are just a few of those reasons:

 - You avoid having to perform maintenance on your bike.
 No matter what, you’ll have some maintenance needs if you’re biking every day.
-You’ll get flat tires, wheels might get messed up, your gears get rusty.
+You’ll get flat tires, your wheels might get messed up, your gears might get rusty.
 With a bike share system, the maintenance is someone else’s issue.
 Don’t worry about running over glass or leaving your bike out in the rain.

 - You get huge cost savings.
 Using a bike share system is, without a doubt, the cheapest form of mass transit out there.
 As I pointed out above, my commute to work each day cost me just 26 cents.
 Even in a more expensive city like New York, a commuter that bikes to work 8 months of the year spends just 48 cents per ride.
 And you never have to worry about your bike being stolen or having to fix a flat tire.
 You can’t get a better deal than this!

 - You get exercise.
 We all could use more exercise in our lives.
 And biking around town is probably one of the easiest ways to get a bit of daily exercise.
 Indeed, daily biking is associated with better mental health, reduced cardiovascular risk, and lower obesity.
-Don’t believe me?
-Here are a million sources for you.

 - You can wear regular clothes while biking.
 I work in a field where I have to wear a suit to work.
 While I could just wear biking clothes and change at the office, I’m far too lazy to do that.
 Instead, I’ve always just biked to work wearing my suit, or if it’s really hot, just a shirt and tie.
-You might think that temperature might be a problem, but since I leave for work in the morning, it’s usually cool enough that I’m not busting out in a sweat on my way into work.
+You might think that temperature might be a problem, but since I leave for work in the morning, it’s usually cool enough that I’m not busting out in a sweat on my way to work.
 And bike share bikes are made for commuters wearing regular clothes.
 The bikes are pretty big and bulky, but as an advantage, they put you in an upright sitting position.
 It’s really quite comfortable to bike on one of these while wearing your work clothes.